utsavtiwary04/sankalan/e_learning/catalogue/README.md

 	*Find me a course in "baking" in October in decreasing order of price *
 	- **Free text search + filters + sorting + pagination**
 	*Find me 10 courses in "baking" under 500 in increasing order of total registrations so far*

+2. Keep updating information in the searchable catalogue (updating sold out inventory, price, correction in description etc)

+3. Register a student for a course and create access for the same

 </br>